hsp-iit/prosthetic-grasping-simulation/README.md

     month     = {Oct},
 }
 ```
-## Manteiner
+## Mantainer
-This repository is manteined by:
+This repository is mantained by:
 | | |
 |:---:|:---:|
 | [<img src="https://github.com/FedericoVasile1.png" width="40">](https://github.com/FedericoVasile1) | [@FedericoVasile1](https://github.com/FedericoVasile1) |

 ## Related links:
 - For further details about our synthetic data generation pipeline, please refer to our [paper](https://arxiv.org/abs/2203.09812) (specifically SEC.
 IV) and feel free to contact me: federico.vasile@iit.it
-- A demonstration video of our model trained on the synthetic data and tested on the Hannes prosthesis is available [hereTODO]()
+- A demonstration video of our model trained on the synthetic data and tested on the Hannes prosthesis is available [here](https://drive.google.com/file/d/16QcD1yprsNhxPc93EbLV_Mby2FlcJcJ7/view?usp=sharing)
-- A presentation video summarizing our work is available [hereTODO]()
+- A presentation video summarizing our work is available [here](https://drive.google.com/file/d/1qy1HoTzGodUyE1Ao1ezXsuYVNoqWn7Gg/view?usp=sharing)
-- The synthetic dataset used in our experiments is available for download [hereTODO]()
+- The synthetic dataset used in our experiments is available for download [here](https://zenodo.org/record/7327516#.Y4Mu23bMKF5)
-- Along with the synthetic data generation pipeline, we collected a real dataset, available for download [hereTODO]()
+- Along with the synthetic data generation pipeline, we collected a real dataset, available for download [here](https://zenodo.org/record/7327150#.Y4Mu4HbMKF5)
-- To reproduce our experiments  you need both the real and the synthetic dataset.
-To use our [experiments pipeline](https://github.com/hsp-iit/prosthetic-grasping-experiments), ensure that both datasets are in the correct format.
-If you download our datasets, they already are in the correct format.
-Otherwise, to convert your synthetic dataset generated into our own format, use the script discussed above.
+- To reproduce our experiments, you need both the real and the synthetic dataset.
+To use our [experiments pipeline](https://github.com/hsp-iit/prosthetic-grasping-experiments), ensure that both datasets are in the correct format (we provide a script in the <i>experiments pipeline</i> to automatically download and correctly arrange both datasets).